Anal Cancer: The Basics

 - Whether cancer cells are in other parts of the body.

-Stages range from stage I (smallest, most confined tumors) to stage IV (tumors that have spread to other parts of the body, also called metastatic cancer).
+Stages range from stage I (one) to stage IV (four).
+Stage I means the smallest, most confined tumors and stage IV means tumors that have spread to other parts of the body, also called metastatic cancer.
 The stage and type of anal cancer will guide your treatment plan.

 Treatment

-- Radiation therapy uses high-energy x-rays to kill cancer cells.
+- Radiation therapy is the use of high-energy x-rays to kill cancer cells.

 - Chemotherapy is the use of medication to kill cancer cells.